-Ethel D. Andersen has concentrated her law practice in the areas of estate planning and probate since she and her husband, Tom, founded the firm in 1988.
-She represents a variety of individuals, many with complex estate tax issues and family issues.
-She has spoken frequently at estate planning seminars sponsored by the fiduciary law section of the Georgia Bar Association.
-For approximately 25 years Ms. Andersen has held an “AV preeminent” rating by the Martindale-Hubbell National Legal Directory, which is the highest designation given for both lawyer competence and integrity.
+Ethel has spoken frequently at estate planning seminars sponsored by the fiduciary law section of the Georgia Bar Association.
+She holds an “AV preeminent” rating by the Martindale-Hubble National Legal Directory, which is the highest designation given for both lawyer competence and integrity.

 - Duke University